petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/managing-document-access/documents-and-media-permissions-reference.md

 | View              | View documents.
 Users with this permission can view all document metadata (e.g., title, description, adaptive media images, previews, thumbnails) and anything defined in attached document types and metadata sets. |

 !!! important
     For Liferay 7.4 U75/GA75 and earlier, users could download assets with the View permission.
-Starting with 7.4 U76/GA76, the Download permission is separate, allowing distinct management of view and download access.
-During the upgrade, Liferay automatically assigns the download permission to roles with the view permission.
+Starting with 7.4 U76/GA76, there is a separate Download permission for managing view and download access.
+During the upgrade, Liferay automatically assigns the download permission to roles with the View permission.
 By default, all users, including unauthenticated ones, can download files; to limit this, remove the download permission from specific roles.

-    With the View permission, users can see a document's metadata and file entry in Liferay but not its actual contents.
-Conversely, with the Download permission, users can retrieve and view the full document content locally.
+    The View permission allows visibility of a document's metadata and file entry in Liferay but not its actual content.
+Conversely, the Download permission allows retrieving and viewing the full document content locally.

-    For documents like images, viewing them in a browser requires downloading them to the local device, so users still need the Download permission to view images online.
+    For documents like images, viewing them in a browser requires downloading them to the local device, so the Download permission is necessary to view images online.
 Understanding these distinctions is essential for effective permission management and access control.

 ### Shortcut